Menu

 Iceland is a country of dramatic and wondrous beauty.
 Many sites will take your breath away and make you wish you could stay longer instead of driving two more hours to get to your next hotel.
 We did that ourselves and sometimes felt like we were missing out.

-We couldn’t help but notice during our road trip around Iceland were campervans at every stop we made, lots of them!
+During our road trip around Iceland, we couldn’t help but notice campervans at every stop—lots of them!
 We saw them in all sizes, some with simple features and others quite elaborate.
 The occupants always looked so relaxed.

 Iceland